 Interestingly, the study found that interactions within microbial communities are more complex in the fumaroles, a much harsher environment, than in lava tubes.
 One possible explanation is that microbial communities rely on their neighbors and on cooperation more in harsh environments, according to Prescott.

 â€œThis research points to the importance of understanding how microbes interact as a group, rather than as a single species.
 In studies of the limits of life, in understanding how life could evolve in the ancient past on Mars, or even in planetary protection studies today, the response of groups of microbes is likely different than the response of a single species,â€ said Prescott.

 NPP offers unique research opportunities for highly talented U.S. and non-U.S. scientists to engage in ongoing NASA research projects at a NASA Center, NASA Headquarters or at a NASA-affiliated research institute.
 These one- to three-year fellowships are competitive and are designed to advance NASAâ€™s missions in space science, Earth science, aeronautics, space operations, exploration systems and astrobiology.

 Read more in Frontiers in Microbiology.

 Frontiers in Microbiology is a leading journal in its field, publishing rigorously peer-reviewed research across the entire spectrum of microbiology

 ORAU provides innovative scientific and technical solutions to advance national priorities in science, education, security and health.
-Through specialized teams of experts, unique laboratory capabilities and access to a consortium of more than 100 major Ph.D.-granting institutions, ORAU works with federal, state, local and commercial customers to advance national priorities and serve the public interest.
+Through specialized teams of experts, unique laboratory capabilities and access to a consortium of more than 150 major colleges and universities, ORAU works with federal, state, local and commercial customers to advance national priorities and serve the public interest.
 A 501(c)(3) nonprofit corporation and federal contractor, ORAU manages the Oak Ridge Institute for Science and Education for the U.S. Department of Energy.
-Visit https://www.orau.org for more information.
+To learn more, visit www.orau.org.